For a complete description of the complaint process, please refer to Section 10.0 of CoARC's Accreditation Policies and

 Complaints made against the CoARC staff, Commissioners, program referees, or site visitors with respect to the CoARC’s monitoring of a program’s compliance with the CoARC Standards or its adherence to CoARC Accreditation Policies or procedures will be under the jurisdiction of the Executive Committee of the CoARC Board.
 When such a complaint is received, the Executive Committee will, subject to the Conflict of Interest Policy, appoint a special committee to investigate the complaint in a fair and timely manner.
 Commissioners shall not participate in any capacity on the special committee.

 The CoARC is dedicated to providing a sustained quality of program evaluation and review.
 Established procedures must be followed when the CoARC receives complaints related to the behavior of its on-site evaluation team members or alleging that the CoARC has not complied with established accreditation practices, including noncompliance with its own policies and procedures, exceeding its scope as defined by the Standards.
 The CoARC will not consider complaints that include matters pertaining to an adverse accreditation action or to actions related to program/sponsor noncompliance with CoARC Standards, Policies, or Procedures.
 If a program wishes to appeal an adverse action, it should refer to the Requests for Reconsideration and Appeal in Section 1.06.

 Complaints must be submitted to the CoARC Executive Office as a written, signed, and dated statement with supporting evidence.

-Questions about the complaint process should be sent to the Executive Director at firstname.lastname@example.org.
+Questions about the complaint process should be sent to the Chief Executive Officer at firstname.lastname@example.org.